CDSoft/bonaluna/doc/bonaluna.md

 ### Math and bitwise operators

-Functions of the math and bit32 modules also exist in the bn module.
+Functions of the math, mathx and bit32 modules also exist in the bn module.
 These functions produce bn numbers but may work internally with Lua numbers.
 Do not expect these functions to be precise.

+All the functions of mathx are in the math module.

 crypt: Cryptographic functions